Cajac/picoCTF-Writeups/Beginner_picoMini_2022/General_Skills/PW_Crack_2.md

 <---snip--->
 ```

-The password is encoded as ASCII-characters.
+The password is encoded as ASCII-numbers.
 To get the password in plain text you can either
 * Lookup the characters manually in [an ASCII-table](https://www.ascii-code.com/)
 * Use an interactive Python session to give you the answer (see below)